AndreiCatanoiu/GuardianHiveSync/README.md

 ## Description

-GuardianHiveSync is a Node.js application that subscribes to MQTT topics from sensors and logs incoming messages to a Firestore database.
+GuardianHiveSync is a Node.js application that subscribes to MQTT topics from sensors and logs incoming messages to a Fireabse Realtime Database.
 It also monitors device status and automatically marks devices as `offline` if they become inactive for a configured period.

 ## Features

 * Connects to an MQTT broker and subscribes to sensor topics.
-* Saves various message types (`alerts`, `availability`, `query`, etc.) to the `mqtt_messages` collection in Firestore.
+* Saves various message types (`alerts`, `availability`, `query`, etc.) to the `mqtt_messages` collection in Firebase.
 * Updates device status documents in the `deviceStatus` collection with `online`, `offline`, or `maintenance` states.
 * Automatically marks devices as `offline` if no data is received for more than 2 minutes, logging the events accordingly.

 ## Prerequisites

 * Node.js v12 or higher
-* A Firebase project with Firestore enabled and a service account key JSON file
 * Access to an MQTT broker

 ## Installation